devsoc-unsw/constitution/CONSTITUTION.rst

     #.
 Each full member is entitled to one vote;
     #.
 Directed proxies shall be allowed in meetings and the procedure shall comply with the requirements of Arc;
     #.
 Only a Returning Officer, or in their absence, meeting Chair, may hold proxy votes.
     #.
-Elections for Executive shall use the “single transferable vote” system;
+Elections for Executive shall use the “optional preferential” system;
+    #.
+In the case of equality of voting a countback will be held, with the candidate that received the most first preference votes winning.
+If there is another tie, the second preference votes will determine the winner, and so on, until a winner is determined;
+    #.
+In the event a vote is completely and evenly matched, a re-vote will be held.
     #.
 Constitutional changes must be in the form of a motion on notice to an Annual or Extraordinary General Meeting;
     #.
 Constitutional changes passed at an Annual or Extraordinary General Meeting must be approved by Arc for the Club to remain affiliated with Arc.
     #.
 Motions not pertaining to Constitutional changes may be raised at the Meeting from any member in attendance.